-- The half-hourly models simulate every half-hour and aggregates to the season. - The GEV models simulate minima and maxima for each month which are aggregated to the season.
+- The half-hourly model simulates every half-hour and aggregates to the season. - The GEV models simulate minima and maxima for each month which are aggregated to the season.

 This is done such that for each season and region AEMO has minima and maxima from the half-hourly model and minima and maxima from the GEV models (that is, two sets of minima and maxima).
-The GEV is used for the first forecast year, and then the forecast transitions to the half-hourly model for the long-term forecast horizon.